Aaron5823/personal-project-c-memory/README.md

 Reads commands from the workload file and executes corresponding operations.
 Supports mounting, unmounting, read, and write operations.

+Cache Implementation
+cache.h and cache.c
+The cache component provides basic caching functionality for improving data access speed.
+Key features include:

+Cache Initialization:

+The cache_create function initializes the cache with a specified number of entries.
+The cache_destroy function deallocates the cache.
+Cache Operations:

+cache_lookup: Looks up a block in the cache.
+cache_update: Updates the cache with a new block.
+cache_insert: Inserts a new block into the cache.
+cache_enabled: Checks if the cache is enabled.
+cache_print_hit_rate: Prints the hit rate of the cache.
+cache_resize: Resizes the cache to a new number of entries.

 JBOD System Tester
 This tester is designed to evaluate the functionality of the JBOD (Just a Bunch Of Disks) system.
 It reads a workload file and performs various operations such as mounting, unmounting, read, write, and signaling.